foumart/AppleII.Project.template/README.md

 ### Relies on Apple2js emulator to run Apple II in the web browser.

-1. Download my adaptation over Will Scullin's emulator: https://foumartgames.com/extensions/AppleII/emulator.zip
+1. Download my 2017 adaptation over Will Scullin's JS emulator: https://foumartgames.com/extensions/AppleII/emulator.zip
-2. Or get the latest emulator from whscullin github at: https://github.com/whscullin/apple2js
+2. Or get the latest emulator from Will Scullin's github at: https://github.com/whscullin/apple2js
-3. Make sure you have an emulator/ folder in the root of your project - it will be copied during build..
+3. Make sure you have an emulator/ folder in the root of your project - it will be copied during build.

 ## Installation and Build